Phonics and Early Reading at Whitehall Primary

-Our books are all book banded and based on the Reading Recovery levels.
-Each book band has a number and a colour that reflect progress in reading from early phonics through to fluent, competent reading around the age of 7 or 8.
+Each phonic phase and book band has a number or colour that reflect progress in reading from early phonics through to fluent, competent reading around the age of 7 or 8.
 There are also bands beyond this but these are much broader and more about age-appropriateness than reading ability.

 Helping our children to become lifelong confident readers

 At Whitehall we believe the most important skill for each child to leave primary school with is the ability to read independently and effectively for meaning.
 We, therefore, provide a curriculum which offers a structured approach to the teaching of reading through discreet reading lessons and embedding this work within our broad and rich curriculum.